Gosky 10×42 HD Roof Prism Binoculars

 Lens Coating

 According to the manufacturer, the lenses are fully multicoated.
-This enhances light transmission and improves the usability of the instrument in poor light conditions.
+This enhances light transmission and improve the usability of the instrument in poor light conditions.
 When looking at the objective lenses, one can easily look into the binoculars, the inside walls are evenly blackened.
 This reduces stray light and unwanted reflections.
 Holding the binoculars under light and letting light strike the lenses it reflects with a light bluish-green tint.

 Prisms